 Mr. Upchurch is a frequent speaker at seminars and meetings on a variety of topics associated with litigation, including trial tactics, mediation, arbitration, and healthcare defense.
 Mr. Upchurch has twice been a featured speaker at the Defense Research Institute “Diversity for Success” Seminar in Chicago.
 He also has been a speaker at the Alabama Bar Association Annual Meeting.
 Mr. Upchurch has given presentations on “Trying the Unwinnable Case,” Litigation Council of America, Renaissance Symposium II; on “How to Be a Good Lawyer,” Alabama Defense Lawyers Association Annual Meeting; and on cross-examination, Alabama Young Lawyers State Meeting.
 Mr. Upchurch is a regular speaker at healthcare provider meetings; for example, Mr. Upchurch has been the keynote speaker for the Congress of Clinical Rheumatology.

 Mr. Upchurch is a certified mediator since 1993 and has mediated over 1200 cases of all types and has been selected as Best Lawyer in Mediation.
-Mr. Upchurch also is a certified and experienced arbitrator, and is a certified arbitrator for the Better Business Bureau.
+Mr. Upchurch also is a certified and experienced arbitrator.